NaoMod/Support-ML-Relations-Model-Views/ML/README.md

 #### Install dependencies

 - `pip install -r requirements.txt`
-NOTE: The requirements file includes some development dependencies to execute Jupyter notebooks in a VSCode enviroment.
+NOTE: The requirements file includes some development dependencies to execute Jupyter notebooks in a VSCode environment.
-- Go to the directory `ML/Notebooks/` and execute it to use the tool.
+- Go to the `ML/Notebooks/` directory and execute it to use the tool.